Magyartanulas/magyartanulas.github.io/Section10.md

 * Futottam a kutyához. - (I ran to the dog.)
 * Marcinél vagyok. - (I'm at Marci's.)
 * Az autóknál várt rám. - (He/she waited by the cars for me.)
-* sétálok z épülettől. - (I'm walking from the building.)
+* sétálok az épülettől. - (I'm walking from the building.)
 * Futok a szobortól. - (I'm running from the statue.)

 **Other uses**